mannguyen0107/LazyFishing/README.md

 ## Features:
 - Auto Fishing

-	> Works in all type of liquid: Water, Lava and Chocolate.
+	> * Works in all type of liquid: Water, Lava and Chocolate.
-	> Uses Memory Address to detect when to reel-in.
+	> * Uses Memory Address to detect when to reel-in.
+	> * Reel-In counter.

 - Multi Account Launcher

-	> An Multi Account Loader.
+	> * An Multi Account Loader.
-	> Auto Login.
+	> * Auto Login.

 - Auto Drop Boot and Decons Trophy Fish

-	> Auto Throw Boot (ATB) and Auto Decons Trophy Fish (ADF) after X minutes.
+	> * Auto Throw Boot (ATB) and Auto Decons Trophy Fish (ADF) after X minutes.
+	> * You can choose what inventory slots you want to ATB or ADF.

 ## Changelog: